This page contains advice and support for those who have been identified as Clinically Extremely Vulnerable to Coronavirus

 - other people who have also been classed as clinically extremely vulnerable, based on clinical judgement and an assessment of their needs.
 GPs and hospital clinicians have been provided with guidance to support these decisions

-What is the guidance for clinically extremely vulnerable people during the National Lockdown?
+What is the current guidance for clinically extremely vulnerable people?

 You can read advice for clinically extremely vulnerable people on the government's website.

 Can I still access NHS service / social care services?